-- No alterations or additions to the accessory drive belt system will be warranted on either multiple belt systems or serpentine belt systems. - The serpentine belt type of drive is designed as a total system, incorporating a single poly-V belt and an automatic tensioner.
+No alterations or additions to the accessory drive belt system will be warranted on serpentine belt systems.

+The serpentine belt type of drive is designed as a total system, incorporating a single poly V-belt and an automatic tensioner.
 In this type of system, degrees of pulley wrap, belt tension, and pulley alignment are very critical factors.
 Modification is not recommended.